AlonKellner/cookiecutter-pypackage-2025/{{cookiecutter.pypi_package_name}}/.ties/instructions.md

 Running a CLI directly is a last resort.

 ## Code

+Follow the Test-Driven-Developement (TDD) methodology.

+When reading code, files or terminal outputs - try to read necessary lines and information only, to reduce token usage.
+You may use `grep`, `sed`, `head`, `tail`, `jq`, `xargs` and so on.

+Try to keep files shorter than 500 lines.

 Any code or file significantly generated or edited by you must have at least one inline/header comment: